-The deal on the EU’s Climate Law raised awareness on a very important point.
+The European Climate Law agreement raised awareness on a very important point.
 Without a debate on the institutional reforms necessary to implement the European and international climate objectives the risk of not reaching them, or making wrong decisions, increases.

 Decarbonising the economy will require difficult and timely choices in the coming years.
 Over the past decade, many governments—in Europe and beyond—have equipped themselves with national climate laws to provide a legal framework capable of addressing future challenges in the most appropriate way.
 In line with the experiences at a national level, the recent agreement on the European Climate Law provides the Union with a revised framework to achieve its domestic and international climate objectives.